juanesarango/strika-stream/README.md

 # strika-stream
-Implementation to support video streaming and processing on cloud services
+CS 5412 Cloud Computing: Implementation to support video streaming and processing on cloud services